DanielGarciaGuillen/danielgg.com/content/how-javascript-works-basically/index.md

 I agreed with him, being self taught has it's pros and cons.

-I don't enjoy much the technical aspects of front end development, so lean more to learn the desing parts of the job.
+I don't enjoy much the technical aspects of front end development, so I usually lean more towards learning the design parts of the job.

 But...